mnms/docs/docs/command-line-interface.md

 # 1. Cluster Commands

-If you want to see the list of cluster commands, use the 'cluster' command without any option.
+If you want to see the list of cluster commands, use the `cluster` command without any option.

 ``` bash
 ec2-user@flashbase:1> cluster